COMB-Lab/AMBER-AI-Support-System/README.md

 - The repo includes a `Dockerfile` and `docker-compose.yml` to run the pipeline as a container; see the repo top-level files if you'd prefer to run the pipeline in containers rather than installing Airflow locally.

-If you want, I can add a short CI job (GitHub Actions) that runs the demo test on push, or I can add a Chroma ingestion script to take the tutorial chunks JSONL and upsert them into a Chroma collection.
-Tell me which you prefer and I will add it.